PictureElement/nextjs-strapi-portfolio-starter/README.md

 This project is a modern portfolio website built as a monorepo containing **Next.js** and **Strapi CMS**.
 Designed for developers, freelancers, and agencies, it effectively showcases skills, projects, and achievements through a performant, SEO-optimized platform.

 The website features statically generated pages for projects, blog posts, and a secure contact form with both client-side and server-side validation.
 Content is seamlessly managed in Strapi CMS, including SEO configurations (titles, meta descriptions), while JSON-LD schemas (BlogPosting, Organization, etc.) enhance search engine visibility.
-Optimizations include automated sitemaps, priority image loading, accessibility-focused markup and many more.
+Optimizations include a dynamic XML sitemap, OpenGraph metadata, image optimizations, semantic HTML and many more.

 Security measures like honeypot spam protection, API rate limiting, and email obfuscation safeguard sensitive data.
 Built with Tailwind CSS for rapid styling and Coolify deployment guides for self-hosted production environments, this template balances flexibility with maintainability—ideal for portfolios, agencies, or developers prioritizing performance, accessibility, and modern best practices.